BizTalk WCF-SQL Adapter Error: Retrieval of Operation Metadata has failed while building WSDL at TypedPolling

 Error while retrieving or generating the WSDL.
 Adapter message: Retrieval of Operation Metadata has failed while building WSDL at ‘TypedPolling’

-This is quite a generic error, and for you to have more insight, you need to click on Details.
+This is a fairly generic error, and to get more insight, you need to click on Details.

 Microsoft.ServiceModel.Channels.Common.MetadataException: Retrieval of Operation Metadata has failed while building WSDL at ‘TypedPolling’ —> System.Data.SqlClient.SqlException: Could not find stored procedure ‘dbo.<stored-procedure-name>’.